 Assistant Managers and Overtime Pay – Exempt or Non-Exempt?

-One case in point (that settled for $31.5 Million) involved a class of current and former assistant store managers of Marshalls and HomeGoods stores.
+Another case in point (that settled for $31.5 Million) involved a class of current and former assistant store managers of Marshalls and HomeGoods stores.
 As is typical of assistant manager misclassification lawsuits, the employees claimed that they were classified as exempt in an effort by the company to avoid payment for overtime, however, their day-to-day duties were not managerial and did not meet the legal requirements for being an exempt employee.
 The workers asserted that their primary job duties consisted of stocking shelves, folding clothes, unpacking boxes, cleaning stores and manning registers – not the management and/or supervision of other employees or store operations.

-In a more recent case against Target, a judge has determined that salaried executive team leaders in Brooklyn and Chicago may proceed with their class action claim alleging they were misclassified as exempt from overtime pay.
+In a recent case against Target, a judge has determined that salaried executive team leaders in Brooklyn and Chicago may proceed with their class action claim alleging they were misclassified as exempt from overtime pay.
 Target was not able to establish that their primary duty was management.

 What are Your Primary Job Duties?